Texas Eagle: Proposed changes

 These changes would, in turn, create a through-car change similar to that of the Empire Builder.
 Such service would originate from Los Angeles and split at San Antonio, and vice versa from New Orleans.

-Amtrak suspended plans to convert the Texas Eagle/Sunset Limited into a daily train when UP opposed it, arguing that to run daily service, Amtrak would first have to invest more than $750 millions in infrastructure improvements along the route west of San Antonio.
+Amtrak suspended plans to convert the Texas Eagle/Sunset Limited into a daily train when UP opposed it, arguing that to run daily service, Amtrak would first have to invest more than $750 million in infrastructure improvements along the route west of San Antonio.
 UP has subsequently made investments to increase the capacity of the Sunset Route by constructing new sidings and double track sections along the Route.

 Passenger totals would double with daily service, according to the PRIIA study that looked at Texas Eagle/Sunset Limited service.
 It forecast an incremental improvement of more than 100,000 passengers from the daily service, which is already running in excess of 100,000 a year.
 However, Amtrak still lacks the equipment and funds needed to move to daily service.

 In June 2021, Senator Jon Tester of Montana added an amendment to the Surface Transportation Investment Act of 2021 which would require the U.S. Department of Transportation (not Amtrak itself) to evaluate daily service on all less frequent long-distance trains, meaning the Texas Eagle/Sunset Limited and Cardinal.
 The bill passed the Senate Commerce Committee with bipartisan support, and was later rolled into President Biden's Infrastructure Investment and Jobs Act (IIJA), which Congress passed on November 5, 2021.
 The report is known as the Amtrak Daily Long-Distance Service Study and must be delivered to Congress within two years.
 In June 2023, Amtrak submitted an application for a federal grant to increase Texas Eagle/Sunset Limited service to operate daily.